 For better accessibility, the 'Columns' menu has organized sets of columns or tags.

-Column sets are organized by grouping together related tags or file properties (for example, related to podcasts tag set).
-Sets allow finding a required tag or display a specific set of columns.
-Tag Editor table includes column sets, such as Audio Properties, File Properties, Classical, Commerce, Mood, People, Podcast, and Sorting.
+Column sets are organized by grouping related tags or file properties (for example, the related to podcasts tag set).
+Sets allow finding a required tag or displaying a specific set of columns.
+The Tag Editor table includes column sets, such as Audio Properties, File Properties, Classical, Commerce, Mood, People, Podcast, and Sorting.

 You can show and hide an entire set or a single column at a time.